-Generation X (born between 1965 and 1980) grew up in a world in which the US had lost its first war, the grind of governance had diminished the luster of many of our nation’s leaders; one President had even resigned under the specter of unprecedented criminal activity.
+Generation X (born between 1965 and 1980) grew up in a world in which the US had lost its first war; the grind of governance had diminished the luster of many of our nation’s leaders.
+One President had even resigned under the specter of unprecedented criminal activity.
 With this climate as a backdrop, the birth-rate plummeted, and the traditionally structured family fractured.
 Divorce and the single-parent household became common.
 These familial and socio-economic changes led to a generational corrosion of faith in the structures, traditions, and hierarchies that had long defined the culture and families.

 The movies that were popular at the Cineplex when many Gen Xers were growing up reflect the gritty skepticism that would become a hallmark of this generation.
 So many of these movies directly challenge (dramatically in some–comically in others) traditional socio-economic, gender, and racial roles.
-Women are action heroes; black characters are prominent where whites are expected; rich and poor swap stations, and men and women switch places.
+Women are action heroes; black characters are prominent where whites would have been expected; rich and poor swap stations, and men and women switch places.

 In addition to social roles dissolving, families in these movies have radically changed as well.
 In contrast to the Traditionalist and Baby Boomer movies, many of these films include and/or are made for children or young people—but almost all of these examples show young people disconnected from adults and direct parental involvement or supervision.
 Gen-X movies have latch-key kids everywhere—example upon example of kids raising themselves, kids whose parents are, for whatever reason, gone.
 Generation X is known as independent-minded and naturally skeptical of and guarded against formal and traditional institutions and commitments—all common themes that were playing out at the corner movie house.